aureus123/catalogs/jeha3/paper.md

 We have described and applied a simple but effective method for detecting and correcting typographical errors in the digital versions of nineteenth-century star catalogs.
 The key insight is that cross-identifications between old catalogs and a modern reference, when independently derived from the printed sources, can expose errors introduced during digitization without reference to the digital file itself.

-For the first volume of the *Córdoba Durchmusterung* (declinations −22° to −31°), a total of 127 parameter corrections were made (78 in right ascension, 40 in declination, and 9 in magnitude), yielding an algorithm success rate of 83% when used with PPM as the reference.
-The non-flagged pairs give an RMSE of 24.0 arcseconds, consistent with Thome's own precision estimate.
-For the *Bonner Durchmusterung* (first volume), 14 corrections were confirmed at a 15% success rate, reflecting the inherently noisier BD precision.
-Across all nine catalogs processed, 247 corrections have been validated and applied.

-The method has important limitations: it can only detect errors that produce discrepancies exceeding the threshold, and it is restricted to the fraction of stars carrying pre-existing cross-identifications (roughly 23–28% of the Durchmusterungs).
-Approximately 70–77% of CD remains unexplored.
-Future work could address this by (i) extending the comparison to additional volumes of CD using the existing PPM log, (ii) exploiting CPD identifications (IV/11 provides 22% coverage at declinations −22° to −39°), and (iii) applying probabilistic cross-identification algorithms [18, 19] to extend coverage to stars not currently identified in any reference catalog.
+The method has important limitations: it can only detect errors that produce discrepancies exceeding the threshold, and it is restricted to the fraction of stars carrying pre-existing cross-identifications.
+Future work could focus on (i) correcting other volumes of the Durchmusterungs with the available information in digital form (catalogs SAO, PPM, AGK, IV/5 and IV/11), (ii) correcting other old available catalogs, (iii) scanning old catalogs via OCR/AI and comparing them against their digital versions, and (iv) researching systematic errors similar to how it was done with 18th-century catalogs [19].

-The curated catalogs are publicly available at https://github.com/aureus123/catalogs, together with the source code of all comparison tools and the full logs of flagged entries.
+The curated catalogs and CSV tables are publicly available at https://github.com/aureus123/catalogs, together with the source code of all comparison tools and the full logs of flagged entries.

 ---